 - You might also be able to transfer your pension to a Qualified Recognised Overseas Pension Scheme (QROP)

 - With a QROP you might be able to pass on benefits at a lower tax rate upon death.

 If you are looking to retire to the South of Italy you might be in for a treat.
 According to The Local website and other sources, the Italian government are working on a project that will offer both nationals and foreigners a 10 years tax-free deal if they move to southern Italy.
 This initiative is trying to re-populate the beautiful regions of Sicily, Calabria and Sardinia.
 If this appeals to you, have a read here for further information.

 How can Harrison Brook help you?

 Harrison Brook specialises in pension transfers and provides ongoing pension advice and management to expats around the world.
 Whether you’re looking to transfer a pension, enquire about a SIPP, QROPS or a plan for retirement, Harrison Brook are impartial and transparent.

+Harrison Brook can assist with pensions over £100,000.
 Get in touch today and start making the right retirement choice!